 Conclusions: Here provide main conclusions of the study, preferably in a bulleted form.

 Acknowledgements: The authors should first acknowledge the source of funding for the research presented in their article followed by any personal credits.

 Statement of Competing Interests: Include an explicit disclosure of any competing interests (financial or others) that may have influenced the study or the conclusions drawn from the study.
 If none, state ‘the authors have no competing interests’.

-List of Abbreviations: Define all non-standard abbreviations in parenthesis on their first appearance in the text as well as provide a list.
-Standard abbreviations need not to be included in the list.
+List of Abbreviations: Define all non-standard abbreviations in parenthesis on their first appearance in the text.
+In addition, provide a list of all abbreviations used in the manuscript.

 References: Authors must ensure that all references are cited accurately and those in the main text body are also included in the list of references and vice versa.
 Standard abbreviations should be used for journal names.
 References older than ten years should only be cited if absolutely necessary.

 Personal communications should be cited as sparingly as possible and, where used, should be accompanied by written authorisation from the provider of the information.
 Furthermore, citation of web resources/websites is strongly discouraged.
 Manuscripts in preparation or submitted for publication, but not yet accepted, should only be included in the main text as ‘in preparation’ or ‘submitted’.

 In the main text, cite references in chronological order.
 Separate two or more citations by a semicolon and append a lowercase letter to the year to distinguish between two or more citations from the same authorship, in the order in which they appear in the list of references.
 Cite the references using the following format:-